armory/docs/content/en/borealis/quick-start/borealis-cli-get-started.md

 ## Register for Armory's hosted cloud services

-{{< include "aurora-borealis/borealis-login-creds" >}}
+Register for Armory's hosted cloud services by accepting the invitation.
+You should receive an email invite to Borealis from your organization's administrator.

+Note that you need a device that can support OTP two-factor authentication, such as a smartphone with the Google Authenticator app.

 ## Install the Borealis CLI

 The automated install involves installing an Armory Version Manager (AVM) that handles downloading, installing, and updating the Borealis CLI.
 Using this install method gives you  to way to keep the Borealis CLI updated as well as the ability to switch versions from the command line.
 The manual installation method involves downloading a specific release from GitHub and installing that release.

-> Depending on your operating system, you may need to allow applications from unknown developers to install the CLI.
-See the documentation for your operating system, such as [macOS](https://support.apple.com/guide/mac-help/open-a-mac-app-from-an-unidentified-developer-mh40616/mac).

 {{< tabs name="borealis-cli-install" >}}

 {{% tab name="Automated" %}}

-1. Download the [AVM](https://github.com/armory/avm/releases/) for your operating system.
+1. Download the [AVM](https://github.com/armory/avm/releases/) for your operating system and CPU architecture.
 2. Give AVM execute permissions.
 For example (on macOS):

    ```bash
    chmod +x avm-darwin-amd64
    ```

-3. Move AVM to a directory on your `PATH`.
+4. Move AVM to a directory on your `PATH`.
 For example (on macOS):

    ```bash
    mv avm-darwin-amd64 /usr/local/bin/avm